iterative/cml/README.md

 </details>

 ## Secrets
-Please add the following secrets to your repository.

 ### Required
 `GITHUB_TOKEN` - GitHub provides a token that you can use to authenticate on behalf of GitHub Actions.
 [See here](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) for steps to configure.